 In triage, I found out I was only dilated to a 4.
 I was admitted, but before I could have an epidural, I needed IV fluids. and before I could have the IV fluids, the nurses needed to find a vein, a difficult process involving many different pokes as I struggled against the brutal contractions to hold still.

 Soon my contractions were so painful and close together they felt like one never-ending tunnel of terribleness.
-I tried to do some breathing techniques (what little I remembered from the first time around), but couldn’t barely focus in my full-body vise of crippling pain.
+I tried to do some breathing techniques (what little I remembered from the first time around), but could barely focus in my full-body vise of crippling pain.
 I could only cling to the rail alongside my hospital bed and plead with the nurse for pain relief.
 At last, the nurse gave me an injection of some sort of pain relief that would take time to take effect.
 The only problem was that I didn’t have time, only I didn’t know that yet.

 All I knew was I needed to escape the pain.
 Desperate, I crawled onto all fours in my hospital gown, crotch towards my husband, face on the bed.
 I felt myself poop and pee all at once as my uterus contracted violently, pushing my baby down.
 (Hey, my husband and I like to keep the romance alive!)
 I could hear myself bleating like a goat as though the sound was coming from someone else.